deeuu/deeuu.github.io/about.md

 permalink: /about/
 ---

-Hey, I'm Dom and welcome to my site!

-I'm currently working in [Scientific Computing](https://medphys.royalsurrey.nhs.uk/department/scientific-computing/) within The Medical Physics Department at The Royal Surrey County Hospital, Guildford, UK.
+I'm currently working in the [Scientific Computing](https://medphys.royalsurrey.nhs.uk/department/scientific-computing/) group within Medical Physics at The Royal Surrey County Hospital, Guildford, UK.

 I studied sound engineering and production and Birmingham City University in 2010, after which I stayed on to complete my PhD in Audio Engineering in 2017.